-The Board respects the rights of all persons in the schools and will uphold those rights.
-At the same time, school property cannot be regarded as a sanctuary from enforcement of the law.
-School officials should seek to cooperate with law enforcement officials in their effort to enforce the law; however, school officials must not permit warrantless searches by law officials on school property.
+The Board believes that school should be a safe place for all children and respects the rights of all persons in the schools and will uphold those rights.
+For that reason, law enforcement should not use the school or school day to inappropriately circumvent the rights of students or their parents unless the circumstances warrant.
+School officials will use their discretion to cooperate with law enforcement officials in their effort to enforce the law by adhering to all federal and state guidelines involving searches by law enforcement officials.